Escaping the diet wars peacefully with a nutritional framework

 3. Let’s get satisfied

 What a relief it was then to find different advice: eat when hungry and stop when full.
-When I suggested this to a client, she almost cried, stating “I can’t remember the last time I was full”.
+When I suggested this to a client at my clinic, she almost cried, stating “I can’t remember the last time I was full”.

 A recent review of the medical literature concluded that eating 2-3 meals per day with most of the calories consumed early in the day conferred significant health benefits.(10) It is very unlikely that if you eat until you are properly full that you will want to eat again in 2-3 hours.
 This strategy works best when the meal contains sufficient protein and real, unprocessed ingredients.